NonnettaWu/YOLOv7_SwinTransformer_Tiny_BackBone/README.md

 **This Repository replaces the BackBone `ELAN_Darknet` of YOLOv7 with `SwinTransformer_Tiny`.**

-*Google Colab sometimes cannot run successfully with this Repositories(changed from Bubliiiing's Codes).*
+*Google Colab sometimes cannot run successfully with this Repository(changed from Bubliiiing's Codes).*

 *Change pytorch version in 1.7.1 will help, i fix it in 2022.09.
 Good Luck!*